microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

+---
-# Deploy PHP application to Azure App Service using VSTS
+title: Deploy PHP application to Azure App Service using VSTS
+layout: page
+sidebar: vsts2
+permalink: /labs/vstsextend/php/
+folder: /labs/vstsextend/php/
+---
 ## Overview

 **PHP** is a server-side scripting language, and a powerful tool for making dynamic and interactive Web pages.